Chapter 2

 During childhood and early adulthood, a steep vertically oriented bite table was well tolerated by a fast and agile neuromuscular system.
 Newly erupting teeth had sharp lines and angles.
 The incisors came into the mouth with chisel-like edges and a steep overbite that quickly developed a cutting edge.
 The newly erupting canines, premolars, and molars had tall pointed cusps.
 The supporting tissues were full of water, enzymes, and elastic fibers which enabled them to withstand diverse articular stresses and unanticipated impacts and to accomodate a large variety of functional movement pathways.
 Fast and active protective neuromuscular reflexes could cope with frequent sudden changes in firing patterns or forces applied.
 Chewing strokes could deftly work the mandible across a jagged bite table while still avoiding traumatic collisions between steep overlapping cusps.
 The jaw muscles could perform intricate dances to avoid bite interferences.
 Extensive blood supply was readily available where it was needed.
 With maturity, the system reached its maximum power.

-As people got older, soft tissues became more like leather, and hard tissues became more like stone.
+As people got older, soft tissues became stiffer, and hard tissues became more calcified.
 Elasticity and flexibility diminished as water and enzymes got replaced by fibers and fat.
 Collagen fibers became denser and stiffer.
 Cartilage developed fatty inclusions within cells, thickening and clumping of fibers, dehydration, calcification by deposition of calcium salts, and increased mineralization of the extracellular matrix.
 Articular disks became dehydrated, fibrotic, and sometimes calcified.
 Bones became drier while undergoing an increase in the amount and size of apatite crystals with blockage of nutrient canals.
 Vessel walls became more rigid, and collateral circulation became less abundant – anastomoses becoming confined to thick-walled less physiologically active vessels rather than capillary beds.
 In teeth, blood supply to the pulps decreased through reduction in numbers and internal diameter of arteries as a result of calcification, intimal thickening, and elastic hyperplasia.
 The body became less able to rapidly increase blood supply to any area where it was needed.
 In muscles the availability of ATP for fuel dwindled, the number of contractile fibers declined at the rate of about 5% per decade, and the number of noncontractile elements within them increased.
 In nerve tissue, there were age related declines in several different abilities.
 Neuromuscular reflexes became slower due to a delay in processing rate and conduction velocity.
 In the performance of tasks, there was a loss of coordination and precision of movement.

 INTERPROXIMAL WEAR

-Also with age, the dental arches became increasingly stable due to interproximal wear.
-Typically, interproximal contact areas enlarged from the small round concavities, much like those found in carnivores, to large flattened areas, more like those of herbivores.
-In many of the skeletal human remains in museums, the teeth have lost 3 mm of mesiodistal dimension and the interproximal contacts have become 6 mm wide.
-Below are photographs of the upper and lower dental arches from a moderately worn dentition (rural India 1950’s).
-The goodness of fit between the interproximal contact areas in their fully braced positions is surrounded by a distinct range of motion, which can be seen most clearly in the upper second premolar in the lower of the two photographs.
+During this process, the interproximal contact areas enlarge from the small round concavities, much like those found in carnivores, to large flattened areas, more like those of herbivores.
+The interproximal contacts function like joints between adjacent teeth.
+The goodness of fit between the interproximal contact areas in their central (fully braced) positions is surrounded by a distinct range of motion, which can be seen most clearly in the upper second premolar in the lower of the two photographs.
 The central bracing areas are surrounded by a range of motion like a ball in a socket of an interproximal joint.

 OCCLUSAL WEAR